JuliaDynamics/TransitionsInTimeseries.jl/docs/src/examples/linear_vs_doublewell.md

  x_{i+N-1} & x_{i+N} & \end{pmatrix} \cdot u
 ```

 An extensive list of kernels can be found [here](https://en.wikipedia.org/wiki/Kernel_(statistics)).
-They are implemented in the present package and can be found in the [`API reference`](@ref api_ref).
+They are implemented in the present package and can be found in the [API reference](@ref api_ref).
 In the present case, a centered window is applied on the data $x$, but the user can choose whether they prefer to use e.g. a left-window.
 Furthermore, the half-width $N$ of the window as well as the stride with which the operation should be applied are to be determined by the user.
 An exemplary code is here provided:

 ```julia
 using TransitionIdentifiers